Power of the Son

 b: a specific instance or type of kinship

-3a: a state of affairs existing between those having relations or dealings had a good relationship with his family
+3a: a state of affairs existing between those having relations or dealings had a good relationship with family

 b: a romantic or passionate attachment